Will New Entrants Upset the Aerospace Apple Cart?

 Aircraft manufacturers choose the parts of the value chain they would like to own, outsourcing the rest.
 This classic "make or buy" decision is a result of what the firm considers its core competency and the financial benefits associated with either decision.
 Staying vertically integrated has its benefits.
 By controlling the entire supply chain, firms minimize project delays and can respond quickly to production challenges.
 However, vertical integration is capital-intensive and entails large fixed costs.
 Moreover, when the product needs to be technologically advanced, no firm has the wherewithal to handle the entire risk itself.
 Prudence suggests outsourcing risk to supply chain partners.

-Anil Daka does not own shares in any of the securities mentioned above.
+Anil Daka does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.